 Even though venture capitalists are typically investing in startups or young companies, they still want to see proof that the business is a viable one.
 This means moving beyond just having a product idea to having proof that someone will pay for it (outside of family and friends).
 They want to see traction with your core market.
 This should be a broad segment and intentional, otherwise the VCs will be skeptical.

 If your product or service is for a very niche market, then chances are a VC fund won’t be very interested.
 They want to see a large market and see that people are spending (big) bucks in that market.
 In an article by Forbes, Kathleen Utecht, seasoned entrepreneur, investor, and current Entrepreneur in Residence at Comcast Ventures, Utecht suggests that to attract VCs your market needs to be at least $1 billion.

-7. Conversion proof (and conversion process isn’t too complicated)
+7. Conversion proof (and the conversion process isn’t too complicated)

 Venture capitalists want to see that you can move prospects to the point of conversion.
 They want to know what the different customer segments are and how you can get to them.
 They also want to see that there aren’t too many barriers in the buying process and that there is a relatively uncomplicated process for converting clients.